Pasta Carbonara with Guanciale

 Instructions

-• Bring a large saucepan of salt water to boil (about 1 teaspoon of salt) over medium-high heat.
-Once the water has come to a boil add the pasta and cook according to the package directions until it is al dente.
-Drain pasta reserving one cup of pasta water.
+• Bring a large saucepan of salt water to a boil (about 1 teaspoon of salt) over medium-high heat.
+Once the water has come to a boil, add the pasta and cook according to the package directions until it is al dente.
+Drain pasta, reserving one cup of pasta water.

 • Prepare the egg and cheese mixture and cook the guanciale while the pasta is cooking.

-• In a medium mixing bowl whisk together the egg, egg yolk, grated Parmegiano Reggiano, and black pepper until a creamy sauce has formed.
+• In a medium mixing bowl, whisk together the egg, egg yolk, grated Parmigiano Reggiano, and black pepper until a creamy sauce has formed.
 Set it aside.

-• In a large skillet over medium heat cook the cubed guanciale.
-Stir occasionally to get even cooking.
-Guanciale should cook until it is crispy and its fat has been rendered then turn off the heat.
+• Cook the cubed guanciale in a large skillet over medium heat, stirring occasionally to ensure even cooking.
+Cook until crispy, and the fat has been rendered, then turn off the heat.

-• Once the pasta has been cooked and drained, reheat the guanciale over medium-high heat and add the drained pasta to the pan.
-Toss the guanciale and pasta in the rendered fat to get the pasta well seasoned then turn off the heat.
+• Once the pasta has been cooked and drained, reheat the guanciale over medium-high heat, then add the drained pasta to the pan.
+Toss the guanciale and pasta in the rendered fat to coat the pasta, then turn off the heat.

 Notes

-2. You can use any short or long pasta for this but make sure you buy bronze-cut pasta.
-It is made with a special die that has more friction, producing a rougher surface on the pasta causing the sauce to cling better.
+2. You can use any short or long pasta for this, but make sure you buy bronze-cut pasta.
+It is made with a special die that provides more friction, producing a rougher surface on the pasta, and helping the sauce cling better.

 5. Nutritional information is only an estimate.
 The accuracy of the nutritional information for any recipe on this site is not guaranteed.
-The nutritional value is only for the pasta carbonara and will vary based on the brand of pasta used.
-It does not include the nutritional value of any garnishes such as cheese.
+The nutritional value is only for the pasta carbonara and will vary depending on the brand of pasta used.
+It does not include the nutritional value of any garnishes, such as cheese.
 It does not include the nutrition for any substitutions.

 6. Be sure to check out the Key Ingredients along with the Recipe Tips and Notes sections found in the post, for more tips, options, substitutions, and variations for this recipe!
 You will also find step-by-step photos there.